Vyral/mary-peacock-recruiting/_posts/2019-11-22-finding-your-niche-in-the-market.md

 You get the idea\!
 Of course, you can conduct a Google search for an introduction to any topic, but there is no substitute for having personal contacts and resources.&nbsp;

-**Working with a mentor can be an effective way to immerse yourself in a specialty.**&nbsp;You’ll get the advantage of hands-on learning, without the risks of trial-and-error that comes with going it alone.&nbsp;
+**Working with a mentor can be an effective way to immerse yourself in a specialty.** You’ll get the advantage of hands-on learning, without the risks of trial-and-error that comes with going it alone.&nbsp;

 One important caveat about a niche: don’t just chase the money.
 Do not choose your niche on something that is perceived as “easy” or the “biggest payday.”
 Sadly, there are articles all over place – by industry magazines – that tell you how smart it is to only sell luxury homes.
 The logic being, you’ll make just as much money selling 2 homes a year, as you would selling several smaller-priced homes.
 Double the money, and half the work, right?&nbsp;